Yuezhi

 The Yuezhi were an ancient people first described in Chinese histories as nomadic pastoralists living in an arid grassland area in the western part of the modern Chinese province of Gansu, during the 1st millennium BC.
 After a major defeat at the hands of the Xiongnu in 176 BC, the Yuezhi split into two groups migrating in different directions: the Greater Yuezhi (Note: Dà Yuèzhī 大月氏) and Lesser Yuezhi.
 (Note: Xiǎo Yuèzhī 小月氏) This started a complex domino effect that radiated in all directions and, in the process, set the course of history for much of Asia for centuries to come.

 The Greater Yuezhi initially migrated northwest into the Ili Valley (on the modern borders of China and Kazakhstan), where they reportedly displaced elements of the Sakas.
 They were driven from the Ili Valley by the Wusun and migrated southward to Sogdia and later settled in Bactria.
-The Greater Yuezhi have consequently often been identified with peoples mentioned in classical European sources as having overrun the Greco-Bactrian Kingdom, like the Tókharoi (Note: Greek Τοχάροι; Sanskrit Tukhāra) and Asii.
+The Greater Yuezhi have consequently often been identified with peoples mentioned in classical European sources as having overrun the Greco-Bactrian Kingdom, like the Tochari (Note: Tocharī, from Τόχαροι; तुखाराः; singular: तुखार Tukhāra.) and Asii.
 (Note: or Asioi) During the 1st century BC, one of the five major Greater Yuezhi tribes in Bactria, the Kushanas, began to subsume the other tribes and neighbouring peoples.
 The subsequent Kushan Empire, at its peak in the 3rd century AD, stretched from Turfan in the Tarim Basin in the north to Pataliputra on the Gangetic plain of India in the south.
-The Kushanas played an important role in the development of trade on the Silk Road and the introduction of Buddhism to China.
+The Kushans played an important role in the development of trade on the Silk Road and the introduction of Buddhism to China and spread of Hinduism to Central Asia.

 The Lesser Yuezhi migrated southward to the edge of the Tibetan Plateau.
 Some are reported to have settled among the Qiang people in Qinghai, and to have been involved in the Liang Province Rebellion (184–221 AD) against the Eastern Han dynasty.
+The Lesser Yuezhi have been strongly linked to the Lushuihu people of northwestern China, who founded the Northern Liang (397–439 AD), and to a lesser extent the Jie people of Shanxi, who established the Later Zhao (319–351 AD), but these claims remain controversial.
 Another group of Yuezhi is said to have founded the city state of Cumuḍa (now known as Kumul and Hami) in the eastern Tarim.
-A fourth group of Lesser Yuezhi may have become part of the Jie people of Shanxi, who established the Later Zhao state of the 4th century AD (although this remains controversial).

 Many scholars believe that the Yuezhi were an Indo-European people.

 Although some scholars have associated them with artifacts of extinct cultures in the Tarim Basin, such as the Tarim mummies and texts recording the Tocharian languages, there is no evidence for any such link.